internetmosquito/paybox_django/README.md

 # paybox_django

-A fork from https://github.com/pmhoudry/pythonPaybox that extends that class with a full Django application so PayBox workflow can be easily tested
+A fork from [this repo](https://github.com/pmhoudry/pythonPaybox) that extends that class with a full Django application so PayBox workflow can be easily tested

 ## Requirements